Johns Hopkins Medical Students to Receive Free Tuition After $1 Billion Gift From Bloomberg Philanthropies

 The announcement makes Johns Hopkins the latest medical school in the United States to offer free tuition to most or all of its medical students.

-Earlier this year, Ruth Gottesman, a former professor at the Albert Einstein College of Medicine in New York City and the widow of a Wall Street investor, announced she was donating $1 billion to the school.
+Earlier this year, Ruth Gottesman, a former professor at the Albert Einstein College of Medicine in New York City and the widow of a Wall Street investor, announced she was donating $1 billion to the college.
 Four-year students immediately received free tuition, and all other students will be offered free tuition in the fall.

 In 2018, Kenneth and Elaine Langone gave $100 million to New York University Grossman School of Medicine through an endowment fund to pay tuition for all and future medical students.
 Five years later, the couple gifted $200 million to the NYU Grossman Long Island School of Medicine to guarantee free tuition for all medical students.
 Mr. Langone is a co-founder of Home Depot.